 The separation agreement between former Roseburg Schools Superintendent Gerry Washburn and the Roseburg School District shows Washburn will receive a lump sum of $150,000.

-The settlement amount is in addition to amounts earned and paid to Washburn by the district.
-A call Wednesday morning to district officials about how the settlement was paid for was not immediately returned.
+The settlement amount is in addition to amounts earned and paid to Washburn by the district, however the agreement also stipulates that "no further salary benefits shall accrue to (Washburn) under his contract" after Aug.
+31. A call Wednesday morning to district officials about how the settlement was paid for was not immediately returned.

 No details concerning the reasons for his termination were made available, and board members declined to comment.